sftcd/surveys/README.md

 	Then you'll need a newer version of graphviz, sorry.

-TODO:
+## TODOs:

+As of 20180423 I still need to...

+- explain output files
-- add HOWTO for graphviz version that doesn't say: "Error: remove_overlap: Graphviz not built with triangulation library"
+- add HOWTO for graphviz version that doesn't say: "Error: remove\_overlap: Graphviz not built with triangulation library"
-- figure out why cluster*.json isn't indented (some install-dep missing?)
+- figure out why cluster\*.json isn't indented (some install-dep missing?)
+- explain make targets, and how to get cname/country from CLI